playmonkey/rust/README.md

 5. Open-Source Projects and Code Examples: https://github.com/near

    Explore open-source projects and code examples on GitHub to learn from others and get inspiration for your own smart contract development.

+# Developing with Polkadot

+1. Take a look at Polkadot SDK for devs looking to build on the Polkadot network: https://polkadotecosystem.com/tools/dev/polkadot-sdk/